rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/2-input-bindings/Readme.md

 <mat-expansion-panel *ngIf="model$ | async as vm"> </mat-expansion-panel>
 ```

-Now we can replace the `_refreshInterval` in the template with `vm.refreshInterval`.
+Now we can replace the `_refreshInterval` component in the template with `vm.refreshInterval`.

 ```html
 <span>